Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/connecting-shopify-theme-to-github.md

 Connecting your store’s code to GitHub can have many benefits.

-For one, your store will have version control meaning it very easy to keep track of changing and revert back to old versions in case anything goes wrong.
+For one, your store will have version control, meaning it's very easy to keep track of changes and revert back to old versions in case anything goes wrong.

-Additionally, it can make setting up staging environments easier especially when you want to publish changes live.
+Additionally, it can make setting up staging environments easier, especially when you want to publish changes live.

-It also improved your developer experience significantly, by improving collaboration and making it easier to track who’s working on what.
+It also improves your developer experience significantly, by improving collaboration and making it easier to track who’s working on what.

-With these benefits in mind, let take a look at how easy it is to setup.
+With these benefits in mind, let's take a look at how easy it is to setup.

 ### Setup GitHub account and repository

-If you don’t already have a GitHub account, you’re going to need to create one.
+If you don’t already have a GitHub account, you’ll need to create one.

 Once you’ve setup your account, create a repository dedicated to your store.
 This is where your code will go.